Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability exists because Rack::QueryParser#checkquerystring counts only ampersand (&) characters when determining the number of parameters, while the default separator regex DEFAULT_SEP = /[&;] */n splits on both ampersands and semicolons.
+The vulnerability exists in the Rack::QueryParser#checkquerystring function, where it counts only '&' characters when determining the number of parameters, while the default separator regex DEFAULT_SEP = /[&;] */n splits on both '&' and ';'.
 This mismatch allows queries using semicolon separators to bypass the parameter count limit.
-The vulnerability has been assigned a CVSS v3.1 score of 7.5 (High) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:H. The issue has been classified under CWE-400 (Uncontrolled Resource Consumption) and CWE-770 (Allocation of Resources Without Limits or Throttling) (GitHub Advisory, Miggo).
+The vulnerability has been assigned a CVSS v3.1 base score of 7.5 (High) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:H, indicating network accessibility with no required privileges or user interaction (GitHub Advisory, NVD).

-Applications or middleware that directly invoke Rack::QueryParser with its default configuration (no explicit delimiter) could be exposed to increased CPU and memory consumption, which can be exploited as a limited denial-of-service vector.
+Applications or middleware that directly invoke Rack::QueryParser with its default configuration (no explicit delimiter) are exposed to increased CPU and memory consumption, which can be exploited as a limited denial-of-service vector.
 However, Rack::Request, the primary entry point for typical Rack applications, uses QueryParser in a safe way and is not vulnerable by default.
-The impact is considered limited to edge cases where QueryParser is used directly (GitHub Advisory).
+The impact is primarily limited to edge cases where QueryParser is used directly (GitHub Advisory).

-The vulnerability has been patched in Rack version 2.2.18, where both ampersands and semicolons are counted consistently toward params_limit.
-For systems that cannot immediately upgrade, a workaround is available by configuring QueryParser with an explicit delimiter (e.g., &).
-Additionally, it is recommended to enforce query string and request size limits at the web server or proxy layer (e.g., Nginx, Apache, or a CDN) to mitigate excessive parsing overhead (GitHub Advisory).
+The primary mitigation is to upgrade to Rack version 2.2.18 or later, where both '&' and ';' are counted consistently toward params_limit.
+For systems unable to upgrade immediately, a workaround is to configure QueryParser with an explicit delimiter (e.g., '&') to avoid the mismatch.
+Additionally, it's recommended to enforce query string and request size limits at the web server or proxy layer (e.g., Nginx, Apache, or a CDN) to mitigate excessive parsing overhead (GitHub Advisory, Miggo).

 Source: This report was generated using AI